Production planning: History

 Modern production planning methods and tools have been developed since late 19th century.
-Under Scientific Management, the work for each man or each machine is mapped out in advance (see image).
+Under Scientific Management, the work for each man or each machine is mapped out in advance.
 The origin of production planning back goes another century.
-Kaplan (1986) summarized that "the demand for information for internal planning and control apparently arose in the first half of the 19th century when firms, such as textile mills and railroads, had to devise internal administrative procedures to coordinate the multiple processes involved in the performance of the basic activity (the conversion of raw materials into finished goods by textile mills, the transportation of passengers and freight by the railroads."
+Robert S. Kaplan summarized that "the demand for information for internal planning and control apparently arose in the first half of the 19th century when firms, such as textile mills and railroads, had to devise internal administrative procedures to coordinate the multiple processes involved in the performance of the basic activity (the conversion of raw materials into finished goods by textile mills, the transportation of passengers and freight by the railroads)."

-Herrmann (1996) further describes the circumstances in which new methods for internal planning and control evolved: "The first factories were quite simple and relatively small.
+Jeffrey W. Herrmann further describes the circumstances in which new methods for internal planning and control evolved: "The first factories were quite simple and relatively small.
 They produced a small number of products in large batches.
 Productivity gains came from using interchangeable parts to eliminate time-consuming fitting operations.
 Through the late 1800s, manufacturing firms were concerned with maximizing the productivity of the expensive equipment in the factory.
 Keeping utilization high was an important objective.
 Foremen ruled their shops, coordinating all of the activities needed for the limited number of products for which they were responsible.
 They hired operators, purchased materials, managed production, and delivered the product.
 They were experts with superior technical skills, and they (not a separate staff of clerks) planned production.
-Even as factories grew, they were just bigger, not more complex.
+Even as factories grew, they were just bigger, not more complex."

-About production planning Herrmann (1996) recounts that "production scheduling started simply also.
+About production planning, Herrmann recounts that "production scheduling started simply also.
 Schedules, when used at all, listed only when work on an order should begin or when the order is due.
 They didn't provide any information about how long the total order should take or about the time required for individual operations ..."

-In 1923 Industrial Management cited a Mr. Owens who had observed: "Production planning is rapidly becoming one of the most vital necessities of management.
+In 1923, Industrial Management cited a Mr. Owens who had observed: "Production planning is rapidly becoming one of the most vital necessities of management.
 It is true that every establishment, no matter how large or how small has production planning in some form; but a large percentage of these do not have planning that makes for an even flow of material, and a minimum amount of money tied up in inventories."